Accio/AMIDD/docs/README.md

 In HS 2021, our class will present on four topics: machine learning, causal inference, drug discovery for SARS-Cov-2, and mathematical and computational modelling.
+Each team is expected to deliver a talk of 30 minutes, which is followed by 10 minutes of Q&A.

-[Here]({{site.assetbaseurl}}{% link assets/2021/AMIDD-2021-presentation-list.pdf %}) is the list of teams, the presentation topics, and the time slots in the PDF format (updated on 14.11.2021).
+[Please find a table here]({{site.assetbaseurl}}{% link assets/2021/AMIDD-2021-presentation-list.pdf %}) listing teams, the presentation topics, and the time slots in the PDF format (updated on 14.11.2021).

+Unfortunately we cannot satisfy the availability of everyone.
+I hope you can understand the difficulty, and arrange within each team so that all members can contribute to the presentation, whether she or he is available during the presentation is not.

 ### 12. Student presentation (I)